vishaltorgal/reactjs-interview-questions/README.md

 Synthetic Events are React's cross-browser wrapper around the browser's native events.
 They combine the behavior of different browsers into a single API to ensure consistent event handling.

 ### Key Points
-- Cross-Browser Compatibility: Synthetic events normalize behavior across browsers.
+- `Cross-Browser Compatibility`: Synthetic events normalize behavior across browsers.

-- Performance Optimization: Synthetic events are pooled for efficiency, which means the same event object is reused for multiple events.
+- `Performance Optimization`: Synthetic events are pooled for efficiency, which means the same event object is reused for multiple events.

-- Consistent API: React provides the same interface regardless of the browser.
+- `Consistent API`: React provides the same interface regardless of the browser.

 ```jsx
 import React from 'react';